Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

-In a series of simulations demonstrating the effectiveness of desensitization against a non-deceptive evader, we finally consider the case where the obstacle's heading is the only uncertain parameter (see Fig. \ref{fig:Desensi_heading}).
-The related simulation parameters that are different from the case discussed in Fig. \ref{fig:Desensi_NoDecept_1} are $x_w^0 = (4.5,1)$, $\|\rho\|_2 = 0.3$, $\hat{\psi}_\rho = 180^\circ$, $\bar{\psi}_\rho = -150^\circ$.
+In a series of simulations demonstrating the effectiveness of desensitization against a non-deceptive evader, we finally consider the case where the obstacle's heading ($\psi_\rho$) is the only uncertain parameter (see Fig.~\ref{fig:Desensi_heading}).
+The related simulation parameters that are different from the case discussed in Fig. \ref{fig:Desensi_NoDecept_1} are $x_w^0 = (4.5,1)$, $\|\rho\|_2 = 0.3$.
+The nominal value of the obstacle's heading is $180^\circ$, and its true value is $-150^\circ$.
 Note that the obstacle's total speed ($\|\rho\|_2$) is not an uncertain parameter.
-As discussed in Section \ref{sec:pe}.B, since the RCS field in this case is orthogonal to the obstacle's nominal velocity vector (which is along the negative $x_1$-axis), the pursuer maintains a safe distance in the direction parallel to the $x_2$-axis to effectively avoid the true obstacle, and successfully capture the evader.
+As discussed in Section \ref{subsec:rcs_fields}, since the RCS field in this case is orthogonal to the obstacle's nominal velocity vector (which is along the negative $x_1$-axis), the pursuer maintains a safe distance in the direction parallel to the $x_2$-axis to effectively avoid the true obstacle, and successfully capture the evader.